rrazong/Flickster/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Used <include> and <merge>.
+Moved the ListView into a separate layout file and then included it in the portrait tand landscape layouts.

 ## Video Walkthrough